RonFalafel/RSI/README.md

 ## Supported Modes

-1. Yeelight Mode - Connects directly to a Yeelight smart bulb.
+1. Yeelight Mode - Connects directly to a Yeelight smart bulb (UDP).
 2. Home Assistant Mode - Sends a webhook call to your Home Assistant that updates your light to your average screen color.
+2. WLED Mode - Connects directly to your local WLED instance (UDP).
+Will sync all LEDs on the WLED instance to the average screen color.

 ## Upcoming features